 Today, Japanese beer is no longer only found on the island.

 In the United States, North America, Europe, and abroad, you can often find beer from Japan’s top producers, which include Asahi Super Dry (produced by Molson), Kirin (produced by Anheuser-Busch), and Sapporo, which makes its beer in Japan, the United States, and Canada.

 With the history of beer in Japan out of the way, let’s dive into what you’ve all been waiting for: our list of the best Japanese beers!

 Top Six Best Japanese Beers

-And whether you prefer a traditional premium beer, like Sapporo Premium or Asahi Super Dry, or you’re more interested in craft beers like Tokyo Black, there’s no shortage of tasty beers to be found on the island of Japan.
+And whether you prefer a traditional premium beer, like Sapporo Premium beer or Asahi Super Dry, or you’re more interested in craft beers like Tokyo Black, there’s no shortage of tasty beers on the island of Japan.

 #1 – Asahi Super Dry – Japan’s Most Popular Beer

 Although this beer is trendy amongst Japanese citizens, you can get this refreshing alcoholic beverage almost everywhere.
 It’s an excellent tasting beer that perfectly complements any traditional Japanese dish.